310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Woah, you scared me—!!
 Shinkai-kun!?
 W-What are you doing!?
-Stop—you can’t go inside the pool with your clothes still on!
+Stop— You can’t go inside the pool with your clothes still on!
 {% endbubble %}

 {% bubble Kanata pastcurious %}